anewman88/bamazon/README.md

 HW Assignment 10 - Node.js &amp; MySQL

 ## Overview Description
-Homework Assignment 10 - LIRI Bamazon
+Homework Assignment 10 - Bamazon
 SMU Programming Bootcamp Spring 2019

 The purpose of this assignment is to create a node.js based Amazon-like storefront utilizing the MySQL database software.
 The app is comprised of 3 programs: